batoulalkarim/copy-trade-nyc-mb/README.md

 ### Disclaimer

 This is experimental software and is provided on an "as is" and "as available" basis.
-We do not give and warranties and will not be liable for any loss incurred through use of this codebase.
+We do not give any warranties and will not be liable for any loss incurred through use of this codebase.